 According to user reviews, many dogs enjoyed this recipe and it went down well even with finicky eaters.
 Others wouldn’t eat it at all, but this is a risk you run whichever new dog food you’re trying out.
 Like Wellness, this is far from the cheapest dog food on the market, but this is common in well-known, quality brands.

-2. Blue Buffalo Homestyle Recipe – Chicken Dinner with Garden Vegetables
+2. Blue Buffalo Homestyle Chicken Dinner Recipe

 This chicken dinner recipe is one of Blue Buffalo’s bestselling wet foods, so if your dog is a fan of pâté-style food, this one might be worth checking out.
 The protein content is much lower than in Blue Buffalo’s dry foods at 8.5% minimum, but this is the same across all brands.

 With chicken as the main ingredient, this recipe also contains a variety of vegetables and fruits including sweet potatoes, carrots, peas, and blueberries, and brown rice and barley are the top two grains.
 Like Blue Buffalo’s Life Formula, the recipe contains no chicken or poultry by-product meals, corn, wheat, soy, or preservatives according to the label.